 Maya Angelou: And Still I Rise Contest

-On Tuesday, February 21, KERA will broadcast Maya Angelou: And Still I Rise, a documentary about a remarkable American writer who also made notable contributions to the performing arts and civil rights activism.
+On February 21, KERA broadcasted Maya Angelou: And Still I Rise, a documentary about a remarkable American writer who also made notable contributions to the performing arts and civil rights activism.
 From a hardscrabble childhood in the Depression-era South she rose to become the poet celebrated for her stirring reading of “On the Pulse of Morning” at President Bill Clinton’s 1993 inauguration.
 Her poetry, essays and memoirs won many accolades, including the 2013 Literarian Award for Outstanding Service to the American Literary Community from the National Book Foundation.
 In writing about her own experiences, she opened eyes to the experiences of African Americans and provided an important window on 20th-century American social history.

 KERA invites teachers to mark the contributions of this influential American.
 To go with the documentary, we have prepared a toolkit of educational materials related to Angelou’s life and work, and we are sponsoring an essay contest for high school students.